 His promise was so immense that any notion of bedding him in barely occurred to most.
 They believed Messi would be an instant sensation, and a worthy addition to their extremely encouraging new project led by Joan Laporta.
 Even Ronaldinho himself was on board on the bandwagon.

-As the story goes (according to Guillem Balague’s book Messi), following the little Argentine’s first training session with the senior team, Ronaldinho immediately called his close friend and journalist, Cristina Cubero.
-“I’ve just finished training with someone who is going to be better than me,” he said, despite Cubero’s skepticism.
+As the story goes – according to Guillem Balague’s book Messi – following the Argentine’s first training session with the senior team, Ronaldinho immediately called his close friend and journalist, Cristina Cubero.
+“I’ve just finished training with someone who is going to be better than me,” he said, despite Cubero’s scepticism.
 As a master of the ball himself, merely observing this youngster manipulate the ball had been enough to convince him.
 Ronaldinho made a conscious decision that day.

 Like Messi, he had been a young man thrown into the abyss of European football once upon a time.
 But more than that, he knew what life was like as the anomaly.
 Famous writer and poet, Oscar Wilde, once said: “Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend’s success.”
 Messi was not yet his friend, but Ronnie already knew inside that he wasn’t ordinary.
 His personality suggested it … the ball refuted it.
 Genius will forever recognise genius, and thus he extended a hand.

 Messi would be adopted into Ronaldinho’s pack at Barcelona.
 A place at their training ground table, where the likes of Deco, Sylvinho, Edmílson and Thiago Motta would sit, was always reserved for him.
 It was clever by Ronaldinho.